hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 ![image](images/wordcount-dag.jpg)

-It the simplest case, the computation inside each vertex might be executed in turn in a single-threaded environment.
+In the simplest case, the computation inside each vertex might be executed in turn in a single-threaded environment.
 To execute these steps in parallel, a producer vertex must publish its output items to a consumer vertex running on another thread.
 For this to work